tbosch/jasmine-ui/README.md

 #### testframe()
 * Returns the loaded frame
 * May be used anywhere after loadHtml was called.

+#### jasmine.ui.normalizeExternalArray(array, window)
+Clones the given array using the Array-Function in the given window.
+This is useful when mocking objects in the testframe.

+#### jasmine.ui.normalizeExternalObject(obj, window)
+* Normalizes the given object if it originates from another window or iframe.
+* Traverses through the object graph and calls normalizeExternalArray where needed.
+* Note that this changes the object itself if it is no array.
+If it is an array, a new instance will be created.
+* Attention: This does not work on cyclic graphs!
+* This is useful when mocking objects in the testframe.

 Standalone Jasmine HTML SpecRunner for Test-Debugging
 ------------